top of page

 What's up with pupfish?

 Around that same time the pupfish also lived alongside the First Peoples in the area whose descendants are the Nuwu (Southern Paiute) and Newe (Western Shoshone) peoples.
-Early white settlers, part of the '49 Goldrush, described the pupfish as nothing of consequence, after all, they were too small to eat.
+Early white settlers, part of the Goldrush era, described the pupfish as nothing of consequence, after all, they were too small to eat.
 But what we've learned about these little survivors and their unique habitat since then could fill a children's book or two.
 In fact, that's what I've tried to do.

 Being in Ash Meadows feels like both a step back in time with a first row view into Earth's past as well as a triumph of nature's perseverance against the toughest odds.
 My family and I visit this magical place whenever we get the chance.